sigmaSd/arabic-reshaper-rs/README.md

 Reconstruct Arabic sentences to be used in applications that don't support Arabic.

-This crate is [python-arabic-reshaper](https://github.com/mpcabd/python-arabic-reshaper)ported to rust.
+This crate is [python-arabic-reshaper](https://github.com/mpcabd/python-arabic-reshaper) ported to rust.

 ## Usage: